-Read on as Dr. Byun reveals five important things to know about facelift recovery.
+Read on as Dr. BYUN reveals five important things to know about facelift recovery.

-1. Mild Discomfort Is Common But Treatable
+1. Mild Discomfort is Common but Treatable

-Most patients have slight discomfort in the days immediately following facelift.
+Most patients have slight discomfort in the days immediately following a facelift.
 Luckily, prescription or over-the-counter medication can alleviate pain, making you more comfortable.
 Dr. Byun will work with you to find the best medication for your needs.
 Keep in mind you cannot drive while on pain medication.
 Pain usually peaks 48 hours after surgery and then starts to subside.

-2. Bruising and Swelling Are No Cause for Concern
+2. Bruising and Swelling are no Cause for Concern

-3. Plan Time Off Work
+3. Plan Time off Work